Write Better Fundraising Materials by Targeting Four Personality Types

-This is the wary part of your brain.
-Readers, while they may respond to your anecdotes, do not just sit down and write a check.
-That is because they are wary, afraid of being taken, suspicious of fundraising appeals.
-How do you deal with such skepticism?
+Skeptical is the wary part of your brain.
+Skeptical readers, while they may respond to your anecdotes, do not just sit down and write a check.
+That is because they are afraid of being taken in and suspicious of fundraising appeals.
+How do you deal with such suspicions?
 By figuring out all the objections ahead of time and answering them.

 - Provide answers and lots of information in an accessible place such as your website.
 People of all generations now research people, places, anticipated purchases, and the background of your nonprofit right online.

 - Develop a list of FAQs.
-Brainstorm with your staff and come up with any and all objections or questions a skeptical person might ask about your agency.
-Prepare answers and then post the top ten FAQs on your website, print them in your materials, circulate them to your volunteers.
+Brainstorm with your staff and come up with all objections or questions a skeptical person might ask about your agency.
+Prepare answers and then post at least the top ten FAQs on your website, print them in your materials, and circulate them to your volunteers.

 - Do you want the reader to volunteer?
 Provide a name, plus an email address or telephone number, of a person to contact.

 - Want to capture the reader's email?
-Enclose a card and ask him or her to return it; or, better, send them to your website to sign up for a newsletter that will be emailed.
+Send them to your website to sign up for a newsletter that will be emailed.
 Make the request explicit and then put that "subscribe" link prominently on your home page.